 - Make s’mores!

 - Rely on packaged foods and simple fresh ones.
-Boxed mac and cheese and fruit for dinner is great!
+Boxed mac and cheese and dried fruit for dinner is great!

 - Bring a camping stove if you plan to cook.
+(Keep the kids away from it while you cook for safety.)

 - Plan for coffee if you need it to survive.
 (I like these instant Starbucks packets since then you only need to boil water.)